-Biotechnology is in a mad rush to take over the earth, and is willing to stop at no cost.
+Biotechnology is in a mad rush to take over the earth and is willing to stop at no cost.
 Researchers have taken the poison gene from scorpion tails and have combined it with cabbage.
 The cabbage has the scorpion poison engineered in every cell.
-Even though they claim that it’s safe and is said to give result in less pesticide use, but logic and history says otherwise.
-Who will wake from the insane mating between GMOs and scorpio ?
+Even though they claim that it’s safe and is said to give result in less pesticide use, but logic and history say otherwise.
+Who will wake from the insane mating between GMOs and Scorpio?

 A pesticide made with scorpion poison genetically engineered into a virus was first tested back in 1994.
-Interesting enough, the scientists who sprayed the test field wore full body suits to protect them from this “harmless” poison.
+Interestingly enough, the scientists who sprayed the test field wore full-body suits to protect them from this “harmless” poison.
 The irony here is the developers themselves did not trust it!

-In the newer generation of scorpion poison in genetic engineering, genes from the scorpion, Androctonus australus hector,that contains 70 amino acids and cases necrosis and tissue damage is used for production of poison that are being genetically engineered into cabbages.
+In the newer generation of scorpion poison in genetic engineering, genes from the scorpion, Androctonus australis hector, that contains 70 amino acids and necrosis, is used for the production of poison that is being genetically engineered into cabbages.
 The goal is to produce them for public consumption.

 What is the main reason to make this venomous cabbage?